Prevalence and Risk Factors of Relapse in Pulmonary Sarcoidosis: The First Systematic Review, Meta-analysis, and Future Directions

 Research question

-What are the global prevalence and risk factors for relapse in PS patients?
+What are the global prevalence and underlying risk factors for relapse in PS patients? patients?

 Methods

-We systematically searched PubMed, Google Scholar, Scopus, and Embase electronic databases to collect eligible PS studies published until 31 January 2025.
-Eligible studies were peer-reviewed, English-language studies reporting relapse and risk factors in PS patients.
-Prevalence and risk factors were analyzed using proportions and log odds ratios (LORs) with 95% confidence intervals (CIs).
-Quality was assessed by Hoy et al tool for prevalence studies
+We systematically searched PubMed, Google Scholar, Scopus, and Embase for eligible PS studies published until 31 January 2025.
+Eligible studies were peer-reviewed, English-language articles reporting relapse and risk factors in PS patients.
+Prevalence and risk factors were analysed using proportions and log odds ratios (LORs) with 95% confidence intervals (CIs).
+Quality was assessed via the Hoy et al. tool for prevalence studies.

 Results